 - 1. IO0 and IO1 are used for Standard and Dual SPI instructions - 2.
 IO0 IO3 are used for Quad SPI instructions. - 3.
 The RESET# pin on SOP-16 package is a dedicated hardware reset pin regardless of device settings.
-This pin can't be floating.
+If the reset function is not needed, this pin is suggested not left floating in the system.